ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

 }
 ```

-Now we update the main `AppComponent` to include a `RouteConfig` that provides easy navigation among our three components:
+We want `AppComponent` to route users to these three components, so we update the main `AppComponent` to include a `RouteConfig` that provides easy navigation:

 ```dart
 import 'package:angular2/core.dart';